awcodify/AWS-IAM-Simplified/ORGANIZATION_SETUP.md

 ## Step 4: Test the Setup

-Once roles are created in member accounts, test the organization view in the dashboard.
+Once roles are created in member accounts, test the Management Account Features page at `/accounts/management`.
 Users from the management account should show their access status across all organization accounts.

+## Note on Identity Center Users

+The Management Account Features page primarily displays users from **IAM Identity Center** (AWS SSO).
+These are centrally managed users that can be assigned access to multiple accounts through permission sets.

+If you don't have Identity Center enabled, the page will fall back to showing IAM users from the management account.

 ## Troubleshooting